-- term accounts, available within the contractual maturities or by the way of early exit; and - negotiable medium-term notes, available with a quarterly maturity or by the way of early exit.
+- UCITS and interest-bearing current accounts, available immediately; - term accounts, available within the contractual maturities or by the way of early exit; and - negotiable medium-term notes, available with a quarterly maturity or by the way of early exit.

 These investments, summarized in the tables below, are short-term, highly liquid and subject to a low risk of changes in value.